When you learn English with movies, you’re taking a wild adventure.

 Here are three reasons I believe it works, and why I recommend learning the language this way.

-The English you learn through textbooks or in ESL class is not what you’ll hear people say.
-For example, in beginner English classes, you might have learnt how to say “it’s a quarter to seven” or “it’s raining cats and dogs”.
-While these are correct, we almost never say these in real life.
+- You’ll get to learn real English… not textbook English.
+The English you learn through textbooks or in ESL class is not what you’ll hear people say on the street.
+For example, in beginner English classes, you might have learned how to say “nice weather we’re having” or “it’s raining cats and dogs.”
+While these phrases are technically correct, we almost never say these in real life.

 In contrast, the English spoken in movies is very natural.
 It’s also very close to what you’ll hear if you speak with native English speakers too.
 This will help improve your spoken English.